 Q. palantír n. “far-gazer, far-seer, (lit.) that which looks far away” (Category: Far)

+Because of this long vowel, the proper pronunciation of this word is in dispute.
 The usual rules for Quenya stress would put the stress on the second syllable: paLANtír.
-A common mispronunciation of this word put the stress on the final syllable: palanTÍR.
-The speech coaches for Peter Jackson’s Lord of the Rings movies instructed the actors to pronounce this word like English “lantern” to help them remember the correct stress pattern.
+The speech coaches for Peter Jackson’s Lord of the Rings movies instructed the actors to pronounce this word like English “lantern” to help them remember this stress pattern.
+However in private notes Tolkien wrote pálan-tìr (PE17/86), indicating primary stress on the first syllable and secondary stress on the last: PAlanTÍR.
+Notes from the Quendi and Eldar essay of 1959-60 seem to indicate the stress shift to the middle syllable occurs only for older compounds:

 References ✧ Let/427; LotR/594, 597; LotRI/Palantír; LRI/Palantíri; MRI/Palantíri; PE17/25, 86; PM/186; PMI/Gwahaedir, Palantir; RGEO/65; S/292; SA/palan, tir; SI/Palantíri, Seeing Stones; TII; UT/401; UTI/palantíri